zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 SDS supports two ways of specifying which interpolated events to return:
 * [Index Collection](#getvaluesindexcollection): One or more indexes can be passed to the request in order to retrieve events at specific indexes.
-* [Window](#getvaluesinterpolatedwindow): A window can be specified with a start index, end index, and count.
+* [Interval](#getvaluesinterpolatedinterval): An interval can be specified with a start index, end index, and count.
 This will return the specified count of events evenly spaced from start index to end index.

 <a name="getvaluesindexcollection"></a>
 ### `Index Collection`